Alek Thomas Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 7.9 strikeouts per nine innings compiled by the Rockies pitching staff ranks 26th in MLB.
+- The eight strikeouts per nine innings put together by the Rockies pitching staff ranks 25th in MLB.

-- The Rockies' 5.16 team ERA ranks 27th across all MLB pitching staffs.
+- The Rockies' 5.38 team ERA ranks 28th across all league pitching staffs.

-- The Rockies rank 25th in baseball in home runs allowed (36 total, 1.3 per game).
+- Rockies pitchers combine to surrender 38 total home runs at a clip of 1.4 per game (to rank 23rd in the league).

-- Davis (0-0) makes the start for the Rockies, his third of the season.
+- Gomber makes the start for the Rockies, his sixth of the season.
+He is 1-4 with a 9.28 ERA and 15 strikeouts through 21 1/3 innings pitched.

-- His last time out came on Friday, April 21 against the Philadelphia Phillies, when the righty threw 4 2/3 innings, surrendering one earned run while giving up six hits.
+- In his most recent time out on Monday, the lefty threw five scoreless innings against the Cleveland Guardians while surrendering three hits.

+- The 29-year-old has a 9.28 ERA and 6.3 strikeouts per nine innings across five games this season, while giving up a batting average of .322 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.